wonkatin/Linked-Lists/README.md

 ## We are going to be building a new data type: the `linked list!` 🎉

-This particular specimin will be of the `singlely linked list` variety.
+This particular specimen will be of the `singly linked list` variety.

  The super cool thing about linked lists are that there are always *more cool and fun* methods to add and challenges to solve.